Scaffolded Language Models with Language Supervision for Mixed-Autonomy: A Survey: Abstract

-This survey organizes the intricate literature on the design and optimization of emerging structures around post-trained LMs.
-We refer to this overarching structure as scaffolded LMs and focus on \textbf{LMs that are integrated into multi-step processes with tools}.
-We view scaffolded LMs as semi-parametric models wherein we \textbf{train non-parametric variables, including the prompt, tools, and scaffold's code}.
-In particular, they interpret instructions, use tools, and receive feedback all in language.
-Recent works use an \textbf{LM as an optimizer} to interpret language supervision and update non-parametric variables according to intricate objectives.
-In this survey, we refer to this paradigm as \textbf{training of scaffolded LMs with language supervision}.
-A key feature of non-parametric training is the ability to \textbf{learn from language}.
+{ This survey organizes the intricate literature on the design and optimization of emerging structures around post-trained LMs.
+We refer to this overarching structure as scaffolded LMs and focus on \emph{a scaffold that integrates LMs in a multi-step process with tools}.
+We view scaffolded LMs as semi-parametric models wherein we \emph{optimize prompts and tools, which we refer to as non-parametric variables}.
+In particular, scaffolded LMs interpret instruction, use tools, and receive feedback all in language.
+Recent works use an \emph{LM as an optimizer} to interpret language supervision and update non-parametric variables according to intricate objectives.
+In this survey, we refer to this paradigm as \emph{training of scaffolded LMs with language supervision}.
+A key feature of non-parametric training is the ability to \emph{learn from language}.
 Parametric training excels in learning from demonstration (supervised learning), exploration (reinforcement learning), or observations (unsupervised learning), using well-defined loss functions.
-Language-based optimization enables \textbf{rich, interpretable, and expressive objectives}, while mitigating issues like catastrophic forgetting and supporting compatibility with closed-source models.
+Optimization in the space of language enables \emph{rich, interpretable, and expressive objectives}, while mitigating issues like catastrophic forgetting and supporting compatibility with closed-source models.
 Furthermore, agents are increasingly deployed as co-workers in real-world applications—such as Copilot in Office tools or software development.
-In these \textbf{mixed-autonomy} settings, where control and decision-making are shared between human and AI, users point out errors or suggest corrections.
-Accordingly, we discuss agents that continuously \textbf{improve by learning from this real-time, language-based feedback} and refer to this setting as streaming learning from language supervision.
+In these \emph{mixed-autonomy} settings, where control and decision-making are shared between humans and AI, users provide feedback by identifying errors or offering corrections. {Accordingly, we discuss agents that inhabit streams of experience \emph{by learning from this language-based feedback}. }}